The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): The AtLAST design study

-In Fig.~\ref{fig:Ruze}, we show the results of our Ruze efficiency calculation, arbitrarily renormalized to 100\% at the lowest frequency, for both the 20~$\mu$m nighttime surface accuracy goal and for the 30~$\mu$m daytime surface accuracy expectation.
-We compare this to the atmospheric transmission, computed using the \texttt{am} code \citep{am:2018}, to illustrate the case that the telescope surface accuracy in the best quartile conditions will not be the limiting factor for high frequency observations.
-In short, the losses due to Ruze scattering can be expected to be subdominant to the losses due to atmospheric transmission.
-Gallardo et al.\ (in prep) and Puddu et al.\ (in prep) will provide more details for the optics, including calculations of the overall optical performance as well as a full physical optics calculation of the beam and cross-polarization performance.
+In Fig.~\ref{fig:Ruze}, we show the results of our Ruze efficiency calculation for both the 20~$\mu$m nighttime surface accuracy goal and for the 30~$\mu$m daytime surface accuracy expectation.
+We compare this to the atmospheric transmission, computed using the \texttt{am} code \citep{am:2018}. {Here we note that telescope surface accuracy will not be the sole limiting factor for high frequency observations, as the losses in efficiency due to Ruze scattering can be expected to be comparable to the losses due to atmospheric transmission.} \cite{Gallardo2024} and \cite{Puddu2024} provide more details about the optics, including calculations of the overall optical performance as well as a full physical optics calculation of the beam and cross-polarization performance.
 The nuances and limitations of applying the Ruze formula are discussed further in Sect.~\ref{sec:achieving_perf_general}.